vnegi10/SQL_data_analysis/README.md

     using Pluto
     Pluto.run()

-### Git LFS
-The database files (*.sqlite) are tracked using Large File Storage (LFS).
-If not already configured, follow the instructions [here.](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage)

 Once everthing is set up, clone this repository and open **SQL_data_notebook.jl** in your Pluto browser window.
 That's it, you should be good to go!